userfrosting/learn/03.installation/01.environment/02.homestead/docs.md

 ## Why you need a development environment

 We get it - you just want to get UserFrosting up and running as quickly as possible.
 Don't worry!
 We'll get you there.
+Actually, using Vagrant and Homestead is the easiest and fastest way to get UserFrosting up and running !

 If you're uploading your code to a live site while you're still writing it, this section is for you.
 If you are already developing in a local environment, please skip this section.